Trapped: Deaths inside freezers can be prevented, but how?

-ATLANTA (AP) — Federal records show that a hotel worker in Atlanta who was found dead inside a walk-in freezer is among a handful of workers who became trapped in cold storage rooms and froze to death or were killed by lethal fumes in the past 15 years.

-Carolyn Robinson Mangham’s husband says in a lawsuit that she knocked so desperately on the door that the skin on her knuckles had worn away.
+ATLANTA (AP) — Trapped in a walk-in hotel freezer with subzero temperatures, Carolyn Robinson Mangham knocked so desperately on the door that the skin on her knuckles had worn away, her husband said in a lawsuit.

-The coroner said when the door finally opened 13 hours later, the 61-year-old kitchen worker was lying on the metal floor.
+When the door finally opened 13 hours later, the coroner said, the 61-year-old kitchen worker was lying on the metal floor, wearing her black shoes and pants, a white cook’s shirt and a black apron.
 Her head and eyes were frozen solid.

-Experts say technology can save people from becoming trapped in freezers, but some safety upgrades would cost hundreds or thousands of dollars, and that expense can be a big obstacle to improvements.
+Mangham, who died in March in Atlanta, was among a handful of workers who, in the last 15 years, were found dead in freezers, federal records show.
+Some were trapped by broken doors and either froze to death or were overcome by lethal fumes.

+Experts say the deaths are preventable, but it’s not likely the federal government will draw up any specific regulations dealing with freezers.
+One reason: They’re more inclined to enforce broad rules for employers, such as making clear exits available.

 Most Read Stories